-Tests/Essays 70% Homework/Quizzes/Discussions 30%
+Homework/Quizzes/Discussions

-The semester exam may count 20% of the semester average.
+A semester exam may count 20% of the semester average.

-A/90-100 Superior
+Grading Scale: A/90-100 Superior

 B/80-89 Good

 C/70-79 Average

 D/60-69 Poor

 F/below 60 Unacceptable

-B/80-89 C/70-79 D/60-69

-Because this is a college course, students will be required to take the semester exam.
-In this course, the semester exam will be one of the required essays.
-All assignments must be completed and submitted on (or prior to) the due date during this class period before a student will receive credit.
-Failure to turn in any single assignment will result in a student scoring an F for the semester (fail the course).
+Because this is a college course, students will be required to provide a semester essay.
+All assignments must be completed and turned in on (or prior to) the due date during this class period before a student will receive credit.
+Failure to submit any single assignment will result in a student scoring an F for the semester.
 Late work will earn a grade of zero.